-To encourage whole-school consistency and progression, the school has adopted the DfE approved ‘Power Maths’ scheme of learning.
-This scheme is fully aligned with the White Rose Maths scheme and the school’s ongoing engagement with the DfE funded Maths Hubs programme, continuing to support the staff at all levels fully understand the pedagogy of the ‘mastery’ approach.
+To encourage whole-school consistency and progression, the school has adopted the DfE approved ‘White Rose Maths’ scheme of learning.
+This scheme is fully aligned with the principles outlined in the school’s ongoing engagement with the DfE funded Maths Hubs programme, continuing to support the staff at all levels fully understand the pedagogy of the ‘mastery’ approach.

 New concepts are often introduced to the children within the context of an initial related problem; this prompts discussion and verbal reasoning, in addition to promoting an awareness of maths in relatable real-life contexts that are connected to other areas of learning.
 This articulation with peers is supported through the manipulation of concrete resources, with all children being given the independence to explore.
 Teachers direct intelligently-planned questions to draw out children’s thought processes, enhancing the high-quality vocabulary we expect at Castle Primary School.
 This elicited learning is reinforced by teacher-supported strategies for solving the problem, including those already discussed.
 The democratic approach to learning within the subject allows all pupils to reflect on their learning and contribute to whole-class discussions, supporting the children as they enter their independent learning.